 Statutory instruments (or Regulations), such as the Management of Health and Safety at Work Regulations, are pieces of secondary legislation made under specific Acts of Parliament.

-A document providing recommendations and guidance pertaining to the planning, tasks and operations within a specific industry.
+ICoP: Industry Code of Practice.
+A document providing recommendations and guidance pertaining to the planning, management and undertaking of tasks and operations within a specific industry.